 Neutral paints have the advantage of longevity and can make future room swaps quicker as the colour won’t need to be changed to suit the new occupant.
 But don’t forget that pale shades – while a flexible backdrop for colourful accessories – are more easily marked, so cleaning, touch-ups and full-on re-decorating will be more frequent.

-- Discover how to choose the right paint colours for every room
+For more practical advice on choosing a paint shade, use our guide to how to choose the right paint colours for every room.

 Focus on kids’ room wall decor

-Wallpaper is another route to giving a kid’s room personality.
+Wallpaper is another route worth considering if you're looking to design a kid's room with plenty of personality.
 Many children’s wallpapers are bold and busy, so don’t feel obliged to use one on all four walls if it’s going to look overwhelming or make the room feel too small.
 Instead, try hanging it on a single wall or perhaps two.

 Don’t just think dedicated children’s wallpaper, either.
 Patterns including geometrics can look just right, and usually come in a range of colourways from bold to more subtle shades to suit the age of the room’s owner.
 For example, grey wallpaper in an interesting pattern offers a brilliant backdrop for an evolving scheme.

-Murals are another eye-catching alternative.
-They work like a feature wall created with wallpaper, but you can size the design (rather than working with standard rolls of wallpaper and pattern matching).
+Another eye-catching alternative, murals work like a feature wall created with wallpaper, but you can size the design (rather than working with standard rolls of wallpaper and pattern matching).
 Themes include animals, birds, maps and charts, astronomy or architecture, as well as patterns.